swoldanski/docker-localhost-to-production/README.md

 ## Local development & testing environment

-Let's start with typical use case - we have epic application and we need a simple way to run it.
+Let's start with typical use case - we have epic application and we need a simple way to show a working Proof of Concept or MVP.

 ```
 docker-compose up -d --build